aws-cloudformation/aws-cloudformation-resource-providers-accessanalyzer/README.md

-## AWS CloudFormation Resource Providers Access Analyzer
+## aws-cloudformation-resource-providers-accessanalyzer

-The CloudFormation Resource Provider Package For CloudWatch Access Analyzer.
+The CloudFormation Resource Provider Package For AWS AccessAnalyzer

 ## License